Abdisalam-Badel/SomOffXplain-XOLDS/README.md

 # Benchmarking explainable offensive language detection in Somali with human-annotated rationales

-This repository is the official implementation of the Scientific Reports 2026 Paper entitled: [Benchmarking Explainable Offensive Language Detection in Somali with Human-Annotated Rationales](https://www.nature.com/articles/s41598-026-53781-0)
+This repository is the official implementation of the Scientific Reports 2026 Paper with the title: [Benchmarking Explainable Offensive Language Detection in Somali with Human-Annotated Rationales](https://www.nature.com/articles/s41598-026-53781-0)

 # Overview